-In the early 1900’s Arthur Andrews, a grain merchant from Minneapolis bought some forest land in northern Wisconsin for a family retreat.
-It was named “Hunt Hill,” after his wife’s family name.
-As time went on, the farm just east of Hunt Hill came up for sale – Mr. Andrews bought it and then asked the farmer and his family to stay on as the first caretakers of Hunt Hill.
+In the early 1900’s, Arthur Andrews, a grain merchant from Minneapolis, bought forest land in northern Wisconsin for a family retreat.
+The retreat was named “Hunt Hill,” after his wife’s family name and the hill on which the cabin was located.
+As time went on, the farm just east of Hunt Hill came up for sale – Mr. Andrews bought it and asked the farmer and his family to stay on as the first caretakers of Hunt Hill.

 The Andrews family members were strong supporters of the fledgling environmental movement, and daughter Frances developed a deep affection for wilderness, but especially for Hunt Hill.
 They worked with Aldo Leopold, Ernest Oberholtzer (“Father of the Boundary Waters”), Roger Tory Peterson, Owen Gromme, Ernie Swift, and many other conservationists.
 They helped establish the Wilderness Society.

 In addition to Hunt Hill, the Andrews Family also owned land on Rainy Lake in the Boundary Waters and land that is now a part of Isle Royale National Park.

 Frances became the sole heir to the Andrews estate and decided late in life to donate Hunt Hill to the National Audubon Society as a nature education center in northern Wisconsin.
 Her letter of intent can be read here.
 Frances lived to see her dream fulfilled, as the National Audubon Society successfully built and opened the “Audubon Camp of Wisconsin” in 1955.
 She died in 1961.